JRHB314/VBCS-Integration/README.md

   CREATE (userID)-[:FOLLOWS]->(userB))
   ```

   We just gave Sam Archer 3 followers.
 In this code snippet, we use `MERGE` instead of `CREATE` since we want to either create a relationship for an existing node, or, if our node doesn't exist yet, create it. userID is an arbitrary reference we give to the creation of these new nodes when using the `MERGE` function.
-Remember, these references can be named anything we want; these names were chose to be easy to understand.<br>
+Remember, these references can be named anything we want; these names were chosen to be easy to understand.<br>

   Let's continue to add followers.
 Go to the resources folder and copy and paste the code in "CreateFollowers" into the broswer console.<br>

 <br>
   Now, to review a few things.
 First of all, what is `WITH count(*) as dummy`?
 This simply allows us to run multiple commands at once.
 Cypher doesn't like to run unrelated querieis; the WITH statement links the queries, but essentially is doing nothing.
 This is just a workaround to make it easier to share the code.<br>
   Here's another thing to note: